blza/ora_te/README.md

 where t2.status_code <> 'D'
 ```

 Yes, this is where `ora_te` stands out.
-With the help of `ora_te` it becomes very convinient to dynamically generate dynamic SQL statements and other costructs at runtime.
+With the help of `ora_te` it becomes very convinient to generate dynamic SQL statements and other costructs at runtime.

 It improves development speed, code readability and maintainability.